InspirationRobotics/robosub_2024/README.md

 Team Inspiration's repository for the RoboSub 2024 competition.
 We are using ROS, python, and C++.

-*Please use this repository only for source files*; do not upload binary files like images/videos/ROSBags.
-While we have several binary files such as a few reference images and .blob files for our YOLO models, this is not ideal.

 ## Getting Started

 ### Prerequisites